 The microcontroller runs a Real-Time Operating System (RTOS) to manage its tasks.
-Data from the inertial sensors is gathered at a rate of 200Hz and streamed to the laptop using custom USB drivers.
+Data from the inertial sensors is gathered at a rate of 200Hz and streamed to a laptop using custom USB drivers.

 Closed loop velocity control is critical to accurately follow a plan generated by higher level software.
 Closed loop velocity PI controllers were implemented on the embedded microcontroller for each wheel.
-The control loop is the highest priority task in the operating system of the micro-controller, and runs at 100 Hz.
+The control loop is the highest priority task in the operating system of the microcontroller, and runs at 100 Hz.
 The velocity feedback is reported to higher level software for localization.
 Velocity commands come from higher level software and the DX6i wireless joystick.

-Laptop Computer
+Laptop Computers

-All high-level processing is performed on a Lenovo Thinkpad W530 laptop.
-The processor is a quad core, 3.4 GHz Intel i7, and has 16 GB of RAM.
-To make the laptop robust to the vibration encountered on a ground vehicle, a solid state drive is used instead of a conventional hard disk drive.
-The operating system is Ubuntu 13.04, and runs the "Hydro" distribution of ROS.
+All high-level processing is performed on two Lenovo Thinkpad W530 laptops.
+Their processor is a quad core, 3.4 GHz Intel i7, and has 16 GB of RAM.
+To make the laptops robust to the vibration encountered on a ground vehicle, a solid state drive is used instead of a conventional hard disk drive.
+The operating system is Ubuntu 14.04, and runs the "I" distribution of ROS.
+An ethernet switch manages the communications between all the devices.